Blank Slate

 Problem summary

-The user needs to get started and get a feel of how the application will feel when fully in function and filled with data
+The user wants to get started using the application but needs guidance in the form of an example of how the application will look, feel and behave when in full function and filled with data.

 Example